Briefly in ENGLISH

 The AKS Tradition Association's main achievement has been the cross-border and yearslong assistance of war veterans, their spouses and widows living in the Aunus Carelia and Ingermanland areas, nowadays both Russian territory.
 These veterans once fought in the Finnish Army against the Soviet Union but were forced to return behind the Iron Curtain.

-During several years in the late 1990's and early 2020's, AKS volunteers carried out large-scale repair work on homes, delivered medicine and clothing assistance, and organized rehabilitation and hospital treatment on Finnish soil for those in need.
+During several years in the late 1990's and early 2000's, AKS volunteers carried out large-scale repair work on homes, delivered medicine and clothing assistance, and organized rehabilitation and hospital treatment on Finnish soil for those in need.
 All of this was possible thanks to the financial support from private foundations.
 The national airline Finnair was a major donor thanks to the fundraising they carried out in connection with their long-haul flights in the late 1990's.
-After the demise of the last veterans known to the Tradition Association, the remaining aid funds were donated to the Official War Veterans' Circle in Helsinki for further distribution, in December 2023.
+After the demise of the last veterans known to the Tradition Association, the remaining aid funds were donated to the Official War Veterans' Circle in Helsinki for further distribution in December 2023.

 The activities of the AKS Tradition Association are open to every Finnish man and woman who embraces its values, and we welcome everyone interested in our tradition work to participate in our events.
 Presently the Association is chaired by Mr Pekka Lehtiö.

-TO BE NOTED: The Association is strictly non-political and takes no stance with regard to current World affairs.
+The Association is strictly non-political and takes no stance with regard to current World affairs.

 Contact info: Yhteystiedot aksperinne(at)gmail.com